albrow/scribble-seed/README.md

 ----------------

-Check out the [scribble](https://github.com/albrow/scribble) repository for more information about how the seed project is structured, and how the scribble compilation process works.
+Check out the [scribble](https://github.com/albrow/scribble) repository for more information about how the seed project is structured and how the compilation process works.